TotallyWholesome/TotallyWholesome-Mod/docs/GeneralGuide.md

   Sets where the lead will attach to your body when you are a master. <a href="#Master_Lead_Attach_Point">ReadMore</a>

   <h3>Allow Pet To Follow You</h3>
-  Sends world change to pet to allow them to follow.
+  Sends world change to pets to allow them to follow.

   <h3>Auto Accept Master Requests</h3>
   Does as it says.
 Auto Accepts Master Requests from *anyone* that is not blocked through T.W.